GooTechnologies/learn/tutorials/create/state-machine-new/index.md

 ## Part 5: Add click actions

 The transition from 'up' to 'down' or 'down' to 'up' will be triggered by clicking the flag.
 To add this, we need to add an action to the state.
 The action we need is the 'Pick' action.
+The pick action is a transition action that can trigger a transition when an entity is clicked.
+In this case, we add it to the state machine of the flag, so it will be triggered when you click the flag.

 1. Select the 'Down' state in the state graph and click on 'Add action' in the panel on the left.
   ![](addaction.jpg)